 For example, we have a communication pact of 48/5 that everyone is accountable for at DH.
 This means we need to respond to each other within 48 hours.
 Even if that response is, we are still working on a solution.
 A communication pact is essential regardless if your team works remotely or not.

 Setting clear expectations from the beginning can help ensure you have laid the groundwork for trust, and we all know how important trust is in the work environment.

 There are plenty of software and cloud-based programs available today which make remote work much easier.
-From communication channels to task management systems, most businesses can operate effectively together from anywhere in the world.
+From communication channels to task management systems and having your phone systems online, most businesses can operate effectively together from anywhere in the world.

 Here are some of our favorite tools:

 Zoom This software-based video conferencing tool offers different plans to meet your company’s needs.
 It syncs with your calendar to enable video or phone calls with anyone in the world from your desktop or mobile.
 Working remotely doesn’t have to be isolating.
-You can still have face to face meetings virtually.
-It allows you the option to record your meetings and store it to the cloud, and you can share your screen with the team for a more interactive meeting.
+You can still have face-to-face meetings virtually.
+It allows you the option to record your meetings and store them in the cloud, and you can share your screen with the team for a more interactive meeting.